ome/omero-documentation/omero/users/cli/tag.rst

 Link tags
 ^^^^^^^^^

-Tags can be linked to objects on the server using the :omerocmd:`tag link` command.
+Tags can be linked to objects on the server using the :program:`omero tag link` command.
 The object must be specified as ``object_type:object_id``.
 To link the tag of identifier ``1260`` to the Image of identifier ``1000``, use::